TobiasPSP/doneland_sources/Components/Microcontroller/Advice/Connect To PC/README.md

 ### No Device Detected

-What if the computer *ignores* a connected development board and *does not assign a COM Port* to it?
+What however if the computer simply *ignores* a connected development board and *does not assign a COM Port* to it?
 That's a *show stopper*.
 Without a *COM Port*, you *cannot communicate* with the board.
+Bummer.

 > [!IMPORTANT]
 > You **must** solve this issue first - before looking into other configurations and settings.
 There **must** be a **COM port** (on *Windows*) showing up in *Device Manager*.